 If you can’t wait to start growing cannabis seeds at home in Connecticut — apply for a medical marijuana license as soon as possible to begin your garden at the end of 2021.

 Until then, recreational cannabis growers must wait until 2023 to plant their weed seeds in the ground.
-In any case, head over to the most trusted online seed banks, such as ILGM or MSNL Seed Bank, for the best seed strains available.
+In any case, head over to the most trusted online seed banks, such as MSNL Seed Bank or ILGM, for the best seed strains available.

 Although it takes a bit of patience, you’ll soon have an incredible weed crop at your fingertips once you begin growing your own marijuana seeds at home in Connecticut!